hmattinson/Dissertation_Excello/README.md

 ## Set up

 Clone the repo

 npm run from within the repo

-Open Excel online (example notebook included)
+Open Excel online (example notebook included in examples)

 Add an Add-in

 Add the manifest from this project

 This is helpful: https://docs.microsoft.com/en-us/office/dev/add-ins/tutorials/excel-tutorial?tutorial-step=1